Fun Day and Fun Night

 Science olympiad Fun Night

 During a Science Olympiad Fun Night, students in teams of three or four, led by a parent volunteer, rotate through a series of three half-hour events, each designed to meet age-appropriate skills and knowledge bases.
 While the Fun Night is similar to the Fun Day in that each room hosts a different event, Fun Night relies more heavily on parent volunteerism than on staff preparation.
 This is one way to lessen the load on teachers and staff while still having a very successful, curriculum-driven science event at your school.
 It's also a rare chance for working parents who cannot normally participate in volunteer activities at school during the day to experience an event with their child.
-The Fun Day/Fun Night Manual and DVD are a perfect way to get your school interested and excited about hosting an event!

 One of the most exciting factors of Science Olympiad Fun Night is the addition of real scientists to the mix!
 (You can also invite visiting scientists to your classroom during a Fun Day.)
 When a child learns to look for scientific clues in a crime scene from a police officer from the evidence unit, it makes a lasting impression.
 Fun Night gives students (and parents) an opportunity to get up close and personal with a geologist, a naturalist, an architect or an engineer - in many cases, this will be their first contact with professional or technical role models.